betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/grussRatingsAutomation.md

 )
 ```

 - **Time < 2 mins:** check whether the seconds left on the countdown are smaller than 120 (2 minutes), as the majority of markets don't fully form until the last few minutes before the off.
-This one's a bit complicated, as the time is actually returned as a percentage of a 24 hour day, which you need to convert into positive or negative seconds.
-[You can read about the formula here](https://www.betangel.com/forum/viewtopic.php?t=7657) or just keep it simple by referencing the value in cell E4 of Sheet2, where I've already done the calculations for you.

 ``` excel hl_lines="5"
 =IF(